rsutphin/mrandmrs-site/source/chicago.html.markdown

 movie series of classic films.

-The Music Box publishes its [showing calendar][mb-comingsoon] seasonally, so the schedule for our wedding week should be available by February or so.
+The Music Box publishes its [showing calendar][mb-comingsoon] seasonally, so the schedule for our wedding week should be available by late February.

 [musicbox]: http://www.musicboxtheatre.com/
 [mb-history]: http://www.musicboxtheatre.com/about/theatre-history